MozillaZine

 Edit a file that stores the message

 • You could exit Thunderbird, locate the mbox file that contains the message, and edit it using a text editor.
 Mbox files are text files that contain all of the messages for a folder and are named after the folder, with no file extension.
-For example, the inbox folder in a Gmail POP account would typically be at ..\Mail\pop.gmail.com\Inbox in the profile.
-Note the file has no file extension and is in a account directory named after the mail server.
+For example, the inbox folder in a Gmail POP account would typically be a "inbox." file at ..\Mail\pop.gmail.com\ in the profile.

-• You can save a message as a .EML file using Tools -> Save as -> File, edit it and then import it using either the Attachment Tools or the ImportExportTools extension.
+• You can save a message as a .EML file using Tools -> Save as -> File, edit it and then import it using the ImportExportTools extension.
 You need to use an extension since File -> Open Saved Message will display a .EML message but won't import it.

 The most convenient solution might be to use the ViewSourceWith extension to view the message using an external editor, edit it, save it with a .EML file extension, and then import it using the ImportExportTools extension.